syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-appearance.md

 ### Position and Alignment

-By using the `position` property, you can position the `title` at left, right, top or bottom of the chart.
+By using the `position` property in `titleStyle`, you can position the [`title`](../api/chart/#title-string) at left, right, top or bottom of the chart.
 The title is positioned at the top of the chart, by default.

 {% if page.publishingplatform == "typescript" %}